-Letters of recommendation can serve as a powerful asset to the college applicant.
-A well-written letter from the right person may tip the scales in your favor towards admittance, so spend a bit of time considering who will write yours.
+The letter of recommendation can serve as a powerful asset to the college applicant.
+A well-written letter of recommendation from the right person may tip the scales in your favor towards admittance, so spend a bit of time considering who will write yours.

 Instead of wracking your brain for who will write the best recommendation though, follow this five step plan to find out who you should ask for a letter of recommendation.